Backing Up StudioSchool Pro using FileMaker Pro Server

 backup will remain until Wednesday at 8:30.

-In addition to these automated backups, you should of course,
+In addition to these automated semi-hourly backups, you should

 drive